dev-platypus/platypus-scripts/README.md

-# New dev-platypus project.
+# platypus-scripts

-This is a new project of dev-platypus.
+This repository contains some scripts that make working with the dev-platypus community easier.

 #### Authors
 **Main developers: [Alexander Lenz], [Andreas Schulz]**